More-Pe/backend-Coworking/README.md

-# "Las Naves - Coworking "
+# 💼 Las Naves - Coworking Managment System

-This is an innovative web application designed to streamline the management of coworking spaces.
+This is an innovative web application designed to streamline the management of Las Naves coworking space.
 This platform provides a comprehensive solution for tracking room access, managing user profiles, and optimizing space utilization.

 The application caters to both administrators and users, offering features that enhance security, improve operational efficiency, and facilitate communication within the coworking environment.
-With a user-friendly interface, **Las Naves - Coworking** allows users to easily navigate through available rooms, make reservations, and access important information regarding their usage.
+With a user-friendly interface, **Las Naves - Coworking** allows users to easily navigate through available rooms and access important information regarding their usage.

 Built with modern web technologies, including TypeScript, Express.js, and TypeORM, the application ensures a robust and scalable architecture.
 It is designed to adapt to the evolving needs of coworking spaces, making it an essential tool for organizations looking to enhance their workspace management.